x-tabdeveloping/turftopic/docs/KeyNMF.md

 # KeyNMF

-KeyNMF is a topic model that relies on contextually sensitive embeddings for keyword retrieval and term importance estimation, while taking inspiration from classical matrix-decomposition approaches for extracting topics.
+KeyNMF (Kristensen-McLachlan et al., 2024) is a topic model that relies on contextually sensitive embeddings for keyword retrieval and term importance estimation, while taking inspiration from classical matrix-decomposition approaches for extracting topics.

 <figure>